 The spectacular Cederberg Mountains are known for their rugged terrain, dramatic rock formations, and San Rock Art.
 The mountains are named after the endangered Clanwilliam Cedar – Widdringtonia Cedarbergensis.

 There are less strenuous hikes to Maalgat Pool and Stadsaal Caves.
 Cederberg has fascinating history.
 It’s a shame we didn’t have more time to spend exploring the area.
-It’s a long trip, and we must pace ourselves.
+It’s a long trip, and we need to pace ourselves.
 It would be difficult to see everything.

 In the evening we enjoyed wine tasting at Orange River Cellars, a local vineyard.
 Later we had dinner followed by a briefing of our itinerary for tomorrow – a long day on the road to reach Namibia.
 So far, the safari is tame but as beautiful as imagined.
 With fewer people we get quality time with the guides who have so much information to share.